 I don’t think that carrying a heavy backpack on one shoulder is more comfortable, but it is what some people prefer.
 And if you are one of those people, I think you will really appreciate this feature.
 Additionally, if you are traveling with more than one piece of luggage, this allows you to carry all of them at once.

 However, a shoulder strap is not included in the purchase.
 But I wouldn’t necessarily call that a downside – most of us already own something with a removable shoulder strap, so you don’t really need to go and buy one.
 Just take the favorite and most comfortable shoulder strap you own and attach it to the Porter 46.

 However, keep in mind that this is a backpack.
-It does not have a rigid frame like most suitcases do, which means that you will be able to stuff in the carry on luggage checker most of the time.
+It does not have a rigid frame like most suitcases do, which means that you will be able to stuff it in the carry-on luggage checker most of the time.
 I also did some digging to see what other people are saying – can you bring this inside the cabin?

-You know how your suitcase usually has three grab handles – top, bottom and side?
-We, so does the Porter 46.
+Do you know how your suitcase usually has three grab handles – top, bottom, and side?
+We so does the Porter 46.
 And that is because they wanted this to be a true travel backpack.